Shahidul Zahir: Literary works and style

-Famous places of Dhaka city like Bhuter Gali, Narinda, Dakshin Maishundi and Agargaon are depicted in his writings as a strange new world inhabited by wonderful people.
-Also, villages like Suhasini and Baikunthpur, with all their dramas and mysteries, continue to amaze his readers.
+Famous places in Dhaka city like Bhuter Gali, Narinda, Dakshin Maishundi, and Agargaon are depicted in his writings as a strange new world inhabited by wonderful people.
+Also, villages like Suhasini and Baikunthpur, with all their dramas and mysteries, are depicted in his work.

-Short-stories
+Short stories

-Parapar, a collection of short stories, was the first book by Zahir and it was published in 1985.
+Parapar, a collection of short stories, was the first book by Zahir, and it was published in 1985.
 Although, the book went largely unnoticed.
-Lettre published two story collections titled, Dumur-kheko Manush O Annanya Galpo (1999) and Dolu Nadir Hawa O Annanya Galpo (2004).
+Lettre published two story collections titled Dumur-kheko Manush O Annanya Galpo (1999) and Dolu Nadir Hawa O Annanya Galpo (2004).

 Novel

-Jibon O Rajnaitik Bastobota, which is the fist novella about sixty pages, and his second published book was published in 1988.
-In 1995, his second novel Se Ratey Purnima Chilo was published.
-Realities and surrealities are reflected in this novel. in 2006 Mukher Dike Dekhi (2006) was published.
+Jibon O Rajnaitik Bastobota, which is the first novella, of about sixty pages, and his second published book, was published in 1988.
+In 1995, his second novel, Se Ratey Purnima Chilo, was published.
+Realities and surrealities are reflected in this novel.
+In 2006 Mukher Dike Dekhi was published.
 The novel Abu Ibrahimer Mirtu was posthumously published in 2009.

 Personal life

 Shaheedul Jahir was a confirmed bachelor and was often questioned on this.
-In an interview with Kamruzzaman Jahangir, the editor of the literary magazine Katha, he told he was unable to explain this phenomenon: 'I can tell nothing about this.
+In an interview with Kamruzzaman Jahangir, the editor of the literary magazine Katha, he said he was unable to explain this phenomenon: 'I can tell nothing about this.
 This has just happened.'
 He was less talkative and introverted.
-It was hard to befriend him but he was very friendly.
-He left behind a family which consisted of 4 brothers and 4 sisters.
-His father died in 1990 and his mother lives with his younger brothers and sisters at his paternal home at Noyatola, Boro Moghbazar, Dhaka, where he used to reside before moving to government quarter after joining the Civil Service.
+It was hard to befriend him, but he was very friendly.
+He left behind a family that consisted of 4 brothers and 4 sisters.
+His father died in 1990, and his mother lives with his younger brothers and sisters at his paternal home at Noyatola, Boro Moghbazar, Dhaka, where he used to reside before moving to government quarter after joining the civil service.
 He spoke little and appeared to be introverted.
-It was difficult to make friends with him although he was known to be a very amiable person.
+It was difficult to make friends with him, although he was known to be a very amiable person.

 Death

 He died from acute myocardial infarction (massive heart attack) on 23 March 2008 at the LabAid Cardiac Hospital in Dhaka.
-His premature death brought an end to a literary personality who was fully competent and capable and was posied to enrich Bengali literature with his unique prose style.
+His death was noted within the literary community.
 His death was mourned by the president and prime minister of the country, in addition to the literary circle.
 He was buried at the Martyred Intellectuals Graveyard at Mirpur, Dhaka.
-He left a huge number of literary fans who were impressed by his unique literary approach.